Care and Cleaning Guidelines

 Spot Cleaning and Pretreating: Precleaners can be used to clean light spots and stains on protective clothing.
 Squirt the precleaner onto the soiled area and gently rub fabric together until a light foam appears on the surface; this foam should be completely rinsed off with cool water prior to washing.
 A soft bristle brush, such as a toothbrush, may be used to gently scrub the soiled area for approximately one to one and a half minutes.
 An alternative method would be to pretreat garment by applying liquid detergent directly from the bottle onto the soiled area and proceed as with precleaners.
 Any spot cleaning or pretreating should be followed by machine washing prior to field use.

 Special Cleaning Compounds: We are not able to "endorse" any of the special compounds that are being advertised for use in the fire service.
 However, if you are interested in a specific cleaning agent, we recommend that you contact the manufacturer of the cleaner being considered and make your own determination as to suitability.
 You may want to ask for names of other departments currently using the product and see what their experience has been.
+It is always a good idea to review MSDS sheets on products being considered.

 NOTE: NFPA 1851 instructs the user to not use solvents; however, based upon our experience, we believe Varsol to be the one exception to the rule.